execas/execas.github.io/_posts/2019-04-19-the-elf-file-format-4.md

 Number of program headers:         9
 ```

 As with sections headers, we could use this information to read out the bytes using a tool like `xxd` or `hexdump`, but this is left as an exercise for the reader.
-We will instead start by looking at how `readelf` displays this information:
+We will instead look at how `readelf` displays this information:

 ```bash
 $ readelf -lW c1